Teams bot

 - Select the

-Step 4 — Deploy from Teams
+Step 4 — Request from Teams

 In any channel where BranchDeploy is added, type: